 EDoc++ uses libbfd which is part of the GNU binutils package.
 EDoc++ has been compiled and tested with the libbfd distributed in version 2.15 of the binutils package.

 Without this library available libEDocBFD will not be compiled and extracting EDoc++ data embedded directly into binary files will not be possible.
+You can build without libbfd however this will reduce the functionality of the resulting build.
+To do so configure the project with the --without-libbfd

 This will need to be the dev version if your distribution separates out the dev version from the user version.
 This is because the edoc application embeds a python interpreter and will need to link with the python library directly.